 WHEN TO GO TO LOUISIANA

-The best period to visit Louisiana is from xxx to xxxx.
+The best period to visit Louisiana is from May to October.

-Following a list of typical festivals and celebrations of Louisiana.
+Following is a list of typical festivals and celebrations of Louisiana.

 HOW TO REACH AND TRAVEL THROUGH LOUISIANA

 Whether you need a car during your stay in Louisiana depends entirely on whether you plan to travel anywhere other than New Orleans.
 If you’re sticking around the Big Easy, it was a city made for walking.
 It’s flat and scenic, with all the colorful local life happening right on the street.
 Driving in New Orleans can be problematic due to the lack of parking in the French Quarter and the one-way streets.
 But having a car is essential if you have any intention to explore Cajun country.
 All the big-name rental companies can be found in the airports and downtown district.

 Taxis are incredibly useful in New Orleans and a very popular means of getting around.
 They are easy to hail on the streets of the French Quarter and Central Business District except during the big parties like Mardi Gras and Jazz Fest.
 Fares are not exactly cheap, but most destinations within New Orleans are close enough that they won’t break the bank.

 If time is on your side, taking the train to Louisiana is a fantastic option.
 The Crescent, Sunset Limited, and the City of New Orleans lines all run through The Big Easy, and the scenery is lovely all along the way.
 Amtrak trains run rather slowly, but the seats are comfortable and the fares cost no more than a regional flight.
 The main train and bus stations are located in the Central Business District downtown.